-In some cases, the Principal may temporarily postpone a student's suspension if the offense was committed at a critical time in the academic calendar (i.e., immediately before final exams).
+In some cases, the Head of School may temporarily postpone a student's suspension if the offense was committed at a critical time in the academic calendar (i.e., immediately before final exams).
 This does not apply to offenses that are violations of state or federal law or that involve weapons, violence, or drugs.